AirWalk-Digital/airview/README.md

 ## Contributing

 Currently requirements around contributing are fairly loose; we do aim to ensure all pull requests are of a satisfactory quality, meet the requirements of a given task and don't introduce errors into the production codebase.
-We've yet to have any automated tasks run for a PR into main, nor do we have any tests; we are solely reliant on the dudiligence of the contributor at this point in time.
+We've yet to have any automated tasks run for a PR into main, nor do we have any tests; we are solely reliant on the due diligence of the contributor at this point in time.

 ### Branching